bilalbalochh/CSC131-02-Project/README.md

 5. write the version given by command cat package.json into the package.json file of the cloud function package.json file.
 6. Run!

-To use the sendgrid cloud function, in folder CloudFunction2:
+To use the sendgrid cloud function, use file sendgridpart.js:
 1. create a new gen 1 http request triggered google cloud function.
 2. Use previous step 2. from above.
 3. Use previous step 3. from above.